vikumchathuranga/iot-hub-c-raspberrypi-getstartedkit/README.md

 ## 1.3 Create a New Azure IoT Suite Remote Monitoring solution and Add Device

 - Log in to [Azure IoT Suite](https://www.azureiotsuite.com/)  with your Microsoft account and click **Create a New Preconfigured Solution**

 ***
 **Note:** Creating an account is free.
 Click here to get your [Azure free trial](https://azure.microsoft.com/en-us/pricing/free-trial/)
 ***

 - Click select in the **Remote Monitoring** option
 - Type in a solution name.
-For this tutorial we’ll be using “Pi2Suite”
+For this tutorial we’ll be using “PiSuite”

 ***
 **Note:** Make sure to copy down the names and connection strings mentioned into a text document for reference later.